-38AUD units also require a separate control power transformer for the liquid solenoid valve loads.
-Use transformer part number HT01BD602, according to unit power supply.
+38AUD unit also requires a separate control power transformer for the liquid solenoid valve loads.

-Mount the SVR (and transformer TRAN3 when used) in unit control box.
-Connect per wiring schematic label on unit or per Fig. 24 (38AUZ) or Fig. 25 (38AUD).
+Mount the SVR, and transformer TRAN3 when used (Part # HT01BD238), in unit control box.
+Connect per wiring schematic label on unit or per Fig. 19 or Fig 20.

 Capacity Control Liquid Line Solenoid Valve: Evaporator capacity staging control via direct thermostat control of a liquid solenoid valve on the evaporator's second stage circuit is not possible with 38AU models.
-If this installation is a retrofit for a unit that included automatic pressure-operated unloading, check the existing thermostat and liquid solenoid valve wiring for possible direct thermostat control of a solenoid valve; re-wire per Figs. 12 or 13 and 24 or 25.
+If this installation is a retrofit for a unit that included automatic pressure-operated unloading, check the existing thermostat and liquid solenoid valve wiring for possible direct thermostat control of a solenoid valve; re-wire per Figs. 12, 19 or 20.